 A reading response provides teachers with lots of information on student understanding and sets a purpose for reading.
 It helps students make connections to what they’ve already read or experiences in their own life.
 There are a variety of technology tools that gives students creative ways to respond to their reading.

 If you’ve visited ClassTechTips.com before or heard me speak at your school or conference, it’s likely you’ve seen me use the phrase task before apps.
 The apps and websites on this list could be leveraged for lots of different activities in your classroom.
 Below you’ll find ideas for how each one could be used for reading responses for students of different age ranges.
 Any apps you find in the app store or websites you come across in a search need to be connected to your learning goals.
 There should be a plan for how technology tools are used in your classroom.

-- ChatterPix Kids: Students can snap a picture of their book and give a summary of what they’ve read.
+ChatterPix Kids: Students can snap a picture of their book and give a summary of what they’ve read.
 The final products students create can be added to a variety of different multimedia products including ebooks made with Book Creator or movies made with Spark Video.

 Explain Everything: Ask students to narrate a timeline of events from a section of their chapter book.
 This screencasting lets students capture their thinking and create a shareable video.

 PicCollage: After reading an informational text ask students to combine details from the text with images they’ve found.
 This poster maker is great for students on iPads.
 If you’re using Chrombeooks you might decide to use the tool Spark Post to create graphics instead.

 Storyboard That: Ask students to create a storyboard that shows an important part of the story they’ve read.
 It can help students think about sequencing events of a story or retell dialogue from a scene in a story.